nielsoledam/ExData_run_analysis/CodeBook.md

 Code book for tidydata.txt
 ===
 ___
+The names of the 2 ID variables and 66 data variables in tidydata.txt is listed below.

-The data variables listed below was produced through the following steps:
+The tidydata.txt file was produced using the following steps:

 1. The training and the test sets was merged to create one data set.
 2. The measurements on the mean and standard deviation for each measurement was extracted.